lamdalamda/lamdalamda.github.io/about.markdown

 # Education

-Bachelor of Decades, No.1 Chinese University proudly ranked by Donald Trump
+Bachelor for Years, No.1 Chinese University ranked by President Trump

-Master of Grand Order
+Master of Grand Order, CMU in Pittsburgh

-Doctor of Arknights
+Doctor of Arknights, Kent Ridge Polytech

 # Acknowledge